anhnt1208/beautiful-jekyll/_posts/2019-04-21-IP-Addressing-Introduction-and-Classful-Addressing.md

 | B      	| 10           	| 16                                	| 16,384 (2^14)      	| 2^16 – 2 = 65,534    	| 128.0.0.0 ~ 191.255.0.0   	| 255.255.0.0         	| /16           	|
 | C      	| 110          	| 24                                	| 2,097,152 (2^21)   	| 2^8 – 2 = 254        	| 192.0.0.0 ~ 223.255.255.0 	| 255.255.255.0       	| /24           	|

-The number of addresses usable for addressing specific hosts in each network is always **2N - 2**, where *N* is the number of rest field bits, and the subtraction of *2* adjusts for the use of the all-bits-zero host portion for network address and the all-bits-one host portion as a broadcast address.
+The number of addresses usable for addressing specific hosts in each network is always **2N - 2**,
+where *N* is the number of rest field bits, and the subtraction of *2* adjusts for the use of the all-bits-zero host portion for network address and the all-bits-one host portion as a broadcast address.
 Thus, for a Class C address with 8 bits available in the host field, the maximum number of hosts is 254.

 Today, IP addresses are associated with a subnet mask.
-This was not required in a classful network because the mask was implied by the address itself; Any network device would inspect the first few bits of the IP address to determine the class of the address and thus its netmask.
+This was not required in a classful network because the mask was implied by the address itself.
+Any network device would inspect the first few bits of the IP address to determine the class of the address and thus its netmask.

-The blocks numerically at the start and end of classes A, B and C were originally reserved for special addressing or future features,
+The blocks numerically at the start and end of classes A, B and C were originally reserved for special addressing or future features
 - 0.0.0.0/8 and 127.0.0.0/8 are reserved in former class A.
 While the 127.0.0.0/8 network is a Class A network, it is designated for loopback and cannot be assigned to a network
 - 128.0.0.0/16 and 191.255.0.0/16 were reserved in former class B but are now available for assignment;
 - 192.0.0.0/24 and 223.255.255.0/24 are reserved in former class C.